haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 	![ukey driver](/assets/images/operate-bank-in-china/app-setup/ukey-driver-setup.png)

-	Click on [2000 / XP / 2003](http://szdl.cmbchina.com/download/33-2000-XP-2003.zip) or [VISTA](http://szdl.cmbchina.com/download/33-VISTA.zip) (in case you already have Windows machine) to dowload.
+	Click on [2000 / XP / 2003](http://szdl.cmbchina.com/download/33-2000-XP-2003.zip) or [VISTA](http://szdl.cmbchina.com/download/33-VISTA.zip) to dowload.
-	Don't be mad at me to not give you a link right away.
+	Again please don't be mad at me to not give you a link right away.
 Better to follow along the steps, scroll to target section and hit link on screen as link might be changed in the future, or newer version is available.
 Link I give to you is for pure reference.

 4. Unzip and Copy all files to `C:/windows/system32/drivers/`